| What

 differs from minigrafting and micrografting in which

 grafts are cut using minimal or no magnification.)
+A major advantage of follicular unit transplantation

 (besides preserving follicular units and maximizing